 - Indigenous Law and Conceptions of Human Rights

 - Accessible Information: Library-based Research and Indigenous Communities

 - “Our Original Instructions”: Engaging with Lands and Waters

 - Indigenous Sciences: Shifting the Paradigm in Western Science

 If you are interested in using one or two Bundles in your class(es):

-- Complete the form below.
+- Submit your request.
 We will then enroll you on a site where you can review the Bundles in detail and determine how they fit into your existing course content and outcomes.

-- Once you’ve decided which Bundle(s) you’d like to incorporate, please contact TLS at firstname.lastname@example.org to request that they be added to your course.
+- Once you’ve decided which Bundle(s) you’d like to incorporate, please respond to your original request detailing which Bundle you would like to incorporate.